dr-jam/GameplayProgramming/README.md

 F  | 0

 ### Exercises
 The programming exercises consist of projects in Unity in which you will have to implement significant game systems or capabilities.
-These exercises are to be completed individually and will be worth 10 points each.
+These exercises are to be completed individually and will be worth an equal number of points.
 Each will have two components which are described below with a typical amount of grade points they are worth:
 1. [70] The individual programming assignment.
 2. [30] Peer-reviewing the work of another pseudo-randomly assigned student.

 *Individual Programming Assignment* - The exercise repositories complete with project descriptions and work specific ations will distributed via GitHub Classroom.
 You will be responsible for completing the excercise objectives, code quality, and following the best practices as described in class.
 Final submissions will be made via GitHub classroom.

 *Peer-review* - For each programming excercise, each student will perform a peer review for another student's work.
 The reviewing student will be given access to the repository of another student's submmission for review.
 The peer-reviewer will be responsible for a code review based on C# style guides, an assessment of how well the submission achieved the objectives of the assignment, and notes for improvement.
 This review should be done in the master branch and in the root directory of the repo (the same folder that contains the assignment's README).